My overview of the whole process to teach 3D printing:

 Middle school is an amazing time for kids to start 3D printing.

 Cheap 3D printers and design software that runs in a Chromebook browser make it easier than ever to dive into the world of 3d printing in the classroom!
-You can be an expert in teaching 3D printing with just a bit of practice!
+You can be an expert as you start to teach 3D printing with just a bit of practice!
 As long as you have internet-connected devices, all middle school STEM programs can include 3D design (and hopefully printing!).

 Students are absolutely thrilled to design and print toys, gifts, custom parts, and parts for larger projects.
 This page is to help teachers get started designing and printing in the classroom.